smacke/ffsubsync/README.md

 You should now be able to autosynchronize subtitles using the hotkey `Ctrl+Shift+S` (only enabled while subtitles are present).

+# Speed
+My experience is that `subsync` usually finishes running in 20 to 30 seconds, depending on the length of the video.
+The most expensive step is actually extraction of raw audio.
+If you already have a correctly synchronized "reference" srt file (in which case the video is no longer necessary), `subsync` typically runs in less than a second.

 # How It Works
 The synchronization algorithm operates in 3 steps:
 1. Discretize video and subtitles by time into 10ms windows.